We Analyzed the Future Direction of Cenntro Electric Group Limited (CENN), Here is What We Found

 CENN’s Market Performance

-CENN stocks went down by 0.00% for the week, with a monthly drop of -24.87% and a quarterly performance of -4.52%, while its annual performance rate touched -81.05%.
-The volatility ratio for the week stands at 12.22% while the volatility levels for the past 30 days are set at 9.62% for Cenntro Electric Group Limited.
-The simple moving average for the period of the last 20 days is -11.14% for CENN stocks with a simple moving average of -75.06% for the last 200 days.
+CENN stocks went up by 19.59% for the week, with a monthly jump of 1.72% and a quarterly performance of 29.20%, while its annual performance rate touched -79.36%.
+The volatility ratio for the week stands at 11.20% while the volatility levels for the past 30 days are set at 10.53% for Cenntro Electric Group Limited.
+The simple moving average for the period of the last 20 days is 10.69% for CENN stocks with a simple moving average of -69.34% for the last 200 days.

-During the last 5 trading sessions, CENN remain unchanged, which changed the moving average for the period of 200-days by -81.62% in comparison to the 20-day moving average, which settled at $1.6440.
-In addition, Cenntro Electric Group Limited saw -72.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CENN rose by +19.59%, which changed the moving average for the period of 200-days by -77.69% in comparison to the 20-day moving average, which settled at $1.6075.
+In addition, Cenntro Electric Group Limited saw -66.98% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CENN